 Brachycephalic Obstructive Airway Syndrome

-Because of this, they get that stereotypical folded look to the face that so many people love.
-However, that same folding and excessive level of tissue may also form inside the body.
+Because of this, they get that stereotypical folded look on the face that so many people love.
+However, that same folding and excessive tissue level may also form inside the body.
 They typically have too long of a tongue for the shortened shape of their heads, which further blocks airways.

 |Cherry eye is also common in Frenchies.
 It is caused by the nictating membrane, or the third eyelid, becoming prolapsed.
 The nictating membrane is next to the eye, which contains the gland responsible for tears’ production. |